 2.6.
-Is your medical school a member of a national or international planetary health or ESH organisation?

-1 Yes, the medical school is a member of a national or international planetary health or ESH organisation 0 No, the medical school is not a member of such an organisation UCLMS is a member of the Planetary Health Alliance as of 2021.
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points) No, the institution is not a member of such an organisation.
+(0 points) Score Assigned: 1 UCLMS is a member of the Planetary Health Alliance as of 2021.